Top things to do in Tokyo

 Shibuya Crossing

 Packed with shoppers, students and commuters this famous intersection outside Shibuya Station can sometimes see 3,000 people scramble to cross at any one time.
-When the pedestrian light turns green people move in every direction, skilfully avoiding collisions with each other.
+When the pedestrian light turns green people move in every direction, skillfully avoiding collisions with each other.
 Many stop to take photos, before briskly moving in organised chaos to reach the other side.
 But until the light turns red people continue to pour across the street in all directions.
 When the traffic light turns green the people stop and the cars proceed.

 In such a busy spot it was a surprise to see Mario Karts amongst the traffic.
 We didn’t have a go, but we did see fans of the Nintendo video game dressed up as Mario, Luigi and Princess Peach take to the streets and race across the busy Shibuya crossing.
 Watching the havoc from upstairs in Starbucks is popular with tourists, offering a vantage point to watch the pedestrians repeatedly build up and spill across the street over and over.